 I hope you enjoy viewing my latest work and getting a little peek into my life.
 Make yourself at home!

-You’ve picked the PERFECT outdoor venue, everything is coming together, the anticipation is building and you’ve been thinking about your wedding day, dreaming about it (literally) and you hope you crossed all of your T’s and dotted your I’s, and then, rain is in the horizon.
+You’ve picked the PERFECT outdoor venue, everything is coming together.
+The anticipation is building and you’ve been thinking about your wedding day, dreaming about it (literally).
+And you hope you crossed all of your T’s and dotted your I’s, and then, rain is on the horizon.
 What to do!

 1. Talk to the venue

 Especially if you’re looking at outdoor venues, make sure you know what their strategy for inclement weather is when booking!
 Could the party be moved inside?
 Would it fit ALL of your guests?
 What adjustments would have to be made?
 Your planner and venue should be on the same page about it.
 Also, don’t forget to include all other vendors in the change of plans!

 You probably have seen portraits with clear umbrellas on Pinterest.
 And I am here to tell you they are a photographer’s best friends on a rainy day.
 Any colored umbrella or even dark umbrellas will either make your face too dark or create color casts on your skin.
 And we don’t want to give you a green face!

 The clear umbrella lets light through while still protecting you from the rain.
 I always have two on hand for my couples, but if you want your whole wedding party to be covered, get clear umbrellas in ADVANCE.
 They seem to never be in stock locally!